Ostrich-AI/Ostrich-AI.github.io/index.md

 ### Our Mission

-Democratizing AI infrastructure costs for Companies.
+Empowering companies by democratizing AI infrastructure costs.

-### Be an Early Bird Member
+### Early Bird Membership

-We are currently accepting early bird members for the platform.
-Data scientists can join for free during this exclusive period!
+Join our exclusive early bird membership program!
+Data scientists can sign up for free during this limited-time offer.

 ### Explore Opportunities

-Dive into a world of possibilities where talent, data, and infrastructure converge to redefine the AI landscape.
+Discover a world of opportunities where talent, data, and infrastructure converge to redefine the AI landscape.